mozilla-mobile/mozilla-vpn-client/docs/Accessibility - Principles and Requirements.md

      - Any focused element should automatically scroll into the magnification tool\'s viewport.

-7. **Animation Suppression:**

-     - If the user has disabled animations, the application should suppress them accordingly, supporting users who want to reduce distraction or visual stimuli, for neurodivergence or for other reasons.

-### Platform-Handled Accessibility Requirements: Lower Priority Due to Platform Support
+### Lower Priority Accessibility Requirements

-These requirements are generally handled by the platform, and additional work is typically not needed in the VPN Client, provided that the application has been tested and proven to be compatible with a screen reader.
+These requirements are lower priority due to their limited impact or because they are usually managed by the platform itself.
+As a result, the application often requires minimal additional effort to address these requirements if it has been tested to work with a screen reader.

 1. **Text Cursor and Mouse Pointer Compatibility:**